rems-project/cn-tutorial/src/tutorial.md

 ### TODO: Loops, loop invariants, lemmata

 Alternative formulation of list append using a while loop.
-This requires a loop invariant to give a specification for the list: basically the same as function precondition, more variables are in scope and function arguments are mutable.
+This requires a loop invariant: basically this works the same as function preconditions, but more variables are in scope and function arguments are mutable.

 To phrase the specification we need a predicate for partial linked lists/linked list segments.
 Verify list append safey without functional correctness; maybe other examples.